jiyapalrecha35/Google.github.io/README.md

 ### 16. PageRank and Web Crawling for Google Search Index

 **Use Case:**
 Google Search uses the PageRank algorithm to rank web pages based on their importance, where depth-first search (DFS) and breadth-first search (BFS) play crucial roles in traversing the web graph.

-Web Crawling for Google Search Index: Depth-First Search (DFS) and Breadth-First Search (BFS) algorithms are fundamental to web crawling, a process by which search engines like Google discover and index web pages.
+Web Crawling for Google Search Index: Depth-first search (DFS) and Breadth-First Search (BFS) algorithms are fundamental to web crawling, a process by which search engines like Google discover and index web pages.
 DFS and BFS are used to traverse the interconnected network of web pages, following hyperlinks from one page to another to build a comprehensive index of the World Wide Web.
 By employing DFS and BFS strategies intelligently, Google can efficiently crawl and index billions of web pages, enabling users to find relevant information quickly and accurately through its search engine.

 **Challenges:** Efficiently ranking and indexing web pages.